kenpower/DIP_Worksheet/README.md

 What to Do:

 Change the Game class so it doesn't directly create and use a circle but instead talks to the Shape blueprint.
 This way, Game doesn't care what shape it's dealing with, making it easier to add new shapes later.
+**Game class should not have any reference to any concrete shape classes.**

 How to Do It: